 Prior to becoming our subsidiary, VirnetX, Inc. was a development stage, privately held company that historically did not formalize or document internal controls over financial reporting, utilized the cash basis of accounting and was not required to have its financial statements audited or reviewed.
 Prior to becoming our subsidiary, VirnetX, Inc. engaged independent auditors to audit its financial statements for certain prior periods.
-During the course of that audit, VirnetX, Inc.'s independent auditors concluded that VirnetX, Inc.'s internal controls over financial reporting suffered from certain material weaknesses" and "significant deficiencies" over its internal controls over financial reporting as defined in standards established by the Public Company Accounting Oversight Board and the American Institute of Certified Public Accountants.
-Because VirnetX, Inc. is now our wholly-owned subsidiary, the material weaknesses in VirnetX, Inc.'s internal controls over financial reporting have resulted in our having material weaknesses and significant deficiencies in our internal controls over financial reporting.
+During the course of that audit, VirnetX, Inc.'s independent auditors concluded that VirnetX, Inc.'s internal controls over financial reporting suffered from certain "material weaknesses" and "significant deficiencies" over its internal controls over financial reporting suffered from certain "material weaknesses" and "significant deficiencies" over its internal controls over financial reporting suffered from certain becomes of developing have resulted in our having material weaknesses and significant deficiencies in our internal controls over financial reporting.
 We have commenced a process of developing, adopting and implementing policies and procedures to address such material weaknesses.
 However, that process has been and may continue to be time consuming and costly and there is no assurance as to when we will effectively address such material weaknesses and significant deficiencies.